wh-alice/mig_visualstudio/vs/modeling/how-to--open-a-model-from-file-in-program-code.md

 ---
-title: "How to: Open a Model from File in Program Code" ms.custom: "" ms.date: "10/21/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Open a Model from File in Program Code | Microsoft Docs" ms.custom: "" ms.date: "10/21/2016" ms.prod: "visual-studio-tfs-dev14"